purdue-onchip/gds2Para/purdue_install.md

   * Change ownership with `chown -R <username>:<username> <directory>`, where \<username> is your Purdue username and \<directory> is either "gdsii-interface/" (cloned), "gdsii-interface-master/" (downloaded), "Limbo/" (cloned), or "Limbo-master/" (downloaded)
   * Change permissions with `chmod -R 744 <directory>`, where \<directory> is either "gdsii-interface/" (cloned), "gdsii-interface-master/" (downloaded), "Limbo/" (cloned), or "Limbo-master/" (downloaded)
 4. Ensure that GNU bison is installed on the machine by seeing if there is an output to the terminal with `which bison`
-5. Modify run commands files depending on the shell indicated by `echo $SHELL`
+5. Modify run commands files depending on the shell indicated by `echo $SHELL`, substituting \<absolute path to Limbo directory> for a valid path when it appears
   * For "bash", edit the file ".bashrc" in your home directory by appending the following:
 ```bash
 # Improve gcc Version